openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Standards Requirements

-This specification enables interoperable implementation of the following four flows:
+This specification enables interoperable implementation of the following flows:

 * Issuance of IETF SD-JWT VC using OpenID4VCI
 * Presentation of IETF SD-JWT VC using OpenID4VP without using W3C Digital Credentials API
 * Presentation of IETF SD-JWT VC using OpenID4VP over W3C Digital Credentials API
 * Presentation of ISO mdocs using OpenID4VP over W3C Digital Credentials API

-Implementations of this specification do not have to implement all of the four flows, but they MUST be compliant to all of the requirements for a particular flow they chose to implement.
+Implementations of this specification do not have to implement all of the flows listed above, but they MUST be compliant to all of the requirements for a particular flow they chose to implement.

 # OpenID for Verifiable Credential Issuance

 The requirements for the Wallet and the Credential Issuer, unless specified otherwise:

-* MUST support both pre-auth code flow and authorization code flow.
+* MUST support both pre-authorized code flow and authorization code flow.
 * MUST support protocol extensions for the SD-JWT VC credential format profile as defined in (#vc_sd_jwt_profile).
 * MUST support sender-constrained tokens using the mechanism defined in [@!RFC9449].
 * MUST support [@!RFC7636] with `S256` as the code challenge method.